“There is no such thing as a child who hates to read; there are only children who have not found the right book. “

 Now just imagine a child who is experiencing difficulty reading.

 Research has proven that struggling with reading is not a sign of a lack of intelligence.
-Nor should children who they be labeled as lazy or unmotivated.
+Nor should children who be labeled as lazy or unmotivated.
 Often, they have just fallen through the cracks.
 Sometimes it is simply a matter of finding the right approach.

 “Once you learn to read, you will be forever free.”